 Designation facilitates private investment, improves economic development opportunities

-LANSING, Mich. – For establishing a solid foundation to attract private investment and further build on municipality assets, the city of Petoskey has been awarded Redevelopment Ready Communities (RRC) certification, the Michigan Economic Development Corporation announced today.
+LANSING, Mich. – For their efforts in establishing a solid foundation to attract private investment and further build on municipality assets, the city of Saginaw has been awarded the Redevelopment Ready Communities (RRC) certification, the Michigan Economic Development Corporation (MEDC) announced today.

-As an RRC participant, the city of Petoskey received a comprehensive assessment that measures current community and economic development practices compared to RRC best practice standards.
-Further, the program evaluates and certifies communities that integrate transparency, predictability and efficiency into economic development practices.
-Certification status provides a compelling sign that a community has removed development barriers and streamlined processes to be more competitive and attractive to investors.
+As an RRC participant, the city of Saginaw received a comprehensive assessment that measured current community and economic development practices compared to RRC best practice standards.
+The program evaluates and certifies communities which integrate transparency, predictability and efficiency into economic development practices.
+Certification status is a compelling indicator that a community has removed development barriers and streamlined processes to be more competitive and attractive to investors.

 The Michigan Economic Development Corporation is the state’s marketing arm and lead advocate for business development, job awareness and community development with the focus on growing Michigan’s economy.
 For more information on the MEDC and our initiatives, visitwww.MichiganBusiness.org.
 For Pure Michigan® tourism information, your trip begins at www.michigan.org.
 Join the conversation on: Facebook,Instagram, LinkedIn, and Twitter.